Carnival Legend Western Caribbean Cruise Excursion Experiences

 The farm also has a man made pool that includes all kinds of tropical fish where you can snorkel and swim amongst them.
 At the far end of the pool you can snorkel up to a glass panel that has turtles on the other side, swimming right up to you.
 They also have a shark pool, where you can snorkel during specially supervised times, and a giant chlorine pool with a waterfall and lounge chairs.
 At the center of the facility is a large bar that offers alcoholic drinks, non-alcoholic drinks and some snack bar food.

-The turtle farm takes up the time of the entire stop on this Caribbean island.
-An air-conditioned bus takes you to and back from the cruise dock and you have about an hour to shop in some small touristy stores located right outside the entrance of the farm.
+The turtle farm takes up the time of the entire day on this Caribbean island.
+An air-conditioned bus takes you there, and back, from the cruise dock and you have about an hour to shop in some small tourist-type stores located right outside the entrance of the farm before needing to go back on the boat.
+For me, this was a day well spent because I enjoy these ecologically focused activities but we did pass others from our cruise that just spent a relaxing day at the beach instead.
+It's likely up to each person's preference but those we spoke to said they had a great time just enjoying the crystal clear beach waters.

 No matter what excursion you choose, you’re ensured to have a good time.
 I had some conversations on the boat with other guests that took non-carnival excursions and they were definitely not as satisfied as we were with the experiences.
-It’s a little pricier but definitively worth the extra bit for a guaranteed great time.
+It’s a little pricier but definitely worth the extra amount for a guaranteed great time.
+If you're making it all the way to these locations, you might as well book an excursion where you know you'll have expert guides and a guaranteed great experience.